KatiaCHIKHI/ProjetPPN/README.md

 - python compare_results.py

+To generate plots using a script file

+- gnuplot 'script_name.sh'

 ## Current goals

 - [x] Implement graph representation from the Python code into std::Vector map in C++